- MAKING ELECTIONS

 - If you have a Qualifying Lifestyle Event (effective one month later).

 During the Annual Election Window you will be able to review and amend all other benefits.

 - I have a new joiner to my department, how do they make their RBSelect elections?

 New employees have 3 months from the date of joining RBS to elect benefits from the selection available to new joiners (indicated by the ‘handshake’ symbol).
 After this three month period they will have the same opportunities as other employees.
 There are also a number of benefits that everyone can elect whenever they want under RBSelect Anytime (indicated by the ‘clock’ symbol).

 - I've lost my RBSelect PIN, how do I get a new one?

 Go to: www.rbspeople.com/yourrewardonline.
 Provided you have previously answered your security questions you can change your password online.
 Otherwise you can order a new one.
 This will take up to 7 working days for this to arrive at your home address.

 - What if I change my address?

-If you need to change your address, this must be done by the last Wednesday in the month via Self Service in Peoplesoft so that the change takes place for the following month.
-If your address is not changed in time this is likely to result in products such as wine or shopping vouchers being delivered to your previous address.
+If you need to change your address, this must be done by the last Wednesday in the month via the My Information section of the HR web pages so that the change takes place for the following month.
+If your address is not changed in time this is likely to result in correspondence or products such as shopping vouchers being delivered to your previous address.